trenton3983/university-mathematics-python/README.md

-This is the GitHub homepage for my book:
+This is a fork of the repo for the book:

 **Exploring University Mathematics with Python** by Siri Chongchitnan (Springer, 2023).

+This fork contains code not included in the main repo.

 ![textbook cover](university-mathematics-python.jpg)